eliasffyksen/rasm/README.md

 ## Understanding the code base

-The instructions are defined in the `tokenizer.l`, and passes down options for op-code funct3, funct7, etc. And a token representing the instruction type (f.ex.
+The instructions are defined in the `scanner.l`, and passes down options for op-code funct3, funct7, etc. And a token representing the instruction type (f.ex.
 R_TYPE).
 This means that you only need to write one line to implement a new instruction.